clblamires/ninesjournal/_posts/2020-06-07-the-doomed-one.md

 Torag shouted, interrupting.
 “You’re eating human flesh, you fools!”
 Clio, who had been hiding in the hallway and observing the situation, telepathically told each of the girls the same thing.
 Voices rang in their heads and the young women understood what was happening.
 They leapt out of their chairs with a shriek, tackling Demetria and demanding answers.
 Demetria could only shout.

 The gygan drew its weapons and charged.
 It threw two javelins, impaling two of the girls and ending their short lives.
-It reminded me of… *never mind*.
+It reminded me of... *never mind*.
 I reacted, summoning the Morninglord’s power to me and ripping into the gygan with holy power.
 Despite the strike against it, the gygan lumbered forward.
 Shadow fired from his bow, but the gygan raised one of its two shields, deflecting the shot.
 Briar tried to stun the gygan with a spell, but the gygan charged through it, striking down Briar in a splash of blood.

 Actaeon rushed at Demetria, jabbing her with a spear tip and telling her to call off the gygan, but Demetria just laughed.
 She cast a spell at me, Clio, and Shadow, wrapping us briefly in magical vines.
 She tried a charming spell on Actaeon, but Actaeon just growled, “Out of my head, witch!”